descendant registry

 - Doyon newsletters and business updates

-- Eligibility for select giveaways and promotions
+- Eligibility for select promotions and giveaways

 To qualify, you must: